-Master Planning for Resiliency and Sustainability
+Master Planning for Coastal Resilience

-But in many community master plans and zoning ordinances, waterfronts are glossed over or ignored, given designations and regulations that treat them exactly the same as inland property.
-Without planning tailored directly to waterfronts, communities are missing out on the economic, social, environmental, and quality of life benefits that water provides.
+Survive and ThriveBut in many community master plans and zoning ordinances, waterfronts are glossed over or ignored, given designations and regulations that treat them exactly the same as inland property.
+Without planning tailored directly to dynamic shorelines, communities are missing out on the economic, social, environmental, and quality of life benefits that water provides.

 Locally regulating land use and development in waterfront zones is explicitly authorized under the Michigan Zoning Enabling Act.
 Local communities are not only permitted to protect their waterfronts through zoning – they are required to do so.
 Zoning should mitigate the impacts of flooding, shoreline erosion, and other hazards to ecosystems, and the public health, safety, and welfare.

 These protections are especially important in an age of climate variability.
-With instances of extreme weather increasing, it is increasingly crucial for communities to assess their vulnerability and resiliency.
-Waterfront areas tend to be amongst the most vulnerable, and keeping them safe, secure, vibrant, ecologically sound, and economically healthy should be among a community’s highest priorities.
+With instances of extreme weather increasing, it is crucial for communities to assess their vulnerability and resiliency.
+Coastal areas tend to be amongst the most vulnerable, and keeping them safe, secure, vibrant, ecologically sound, and economically healthy should be among a community’s highest priorities.

 Pathway to Resilience